Toxodontia: Description

 The last toxodont family from the early Tertiary are the Leontiniidae.
 They share several derived tarsal and auditory features with the notohippids and are, together with the Deseadan Toxodontidae, nested within the paraphyletic Notohippidae.
 Leontiniids are known from the Deseadan or later, but the oldest and most primitive leontiniid, the Mustersan Martinmiguelia, retained a primitive brachydont dentition without diastemata except around the very small canines.
 Scarrittia, the best-known leontiniid, had mesaxonic (enlarged central digit) feet with reduced lateral digits.

 Toxodontids first appeared during the Oligocene in the form of Proadinotherium.
 Another well-known toxodontid is Nesodon, a medium-sized Miocene toxodontid descended from Proadinotherium which had converted its second upper incisors into tusks.
 Toxodon itself evolved during the Pliocene alongside the related Trigodon, an equally large mammal which possessed a horn projecting from its forehead, in the same way as a modern rhinoceros.
-Toxodon was a huge herbivore (about the size of a modern black rhinoceros) with four toes on each foot.
+Toxodon was a huge herbivore (about the size of a modern black rhinoceros) with three toes on each foot.